KennethTBZ/m122_live_currency/readme.md

 **Afterwards run your python file and visist this port: http://127.0.0.1:5501/**

+**Also make sure to change the data according to you in the .env file**

 Now you should be able to see the current bitcoin price and the top currencies.